KroFunk/Telephone-Directory/README.md

 # Telephone-Directory
-Telephone Directory utilising an easy to edit CSV file
+Telephone Directory is a web app written in PHP.
+The data is pulled from an easy to edit CSV file.

 ##Setup
 **This is the abridged Setup process**